Inflammatory:

 – Appendiceal goblet cell adenocarcinoma, *** grade

-COMMENT: Histologic sections of the appendix show an appendiceal goblet cell adenocarcinoma.
+COMMENT: The appendix show an appendiceal goblet cell adenocarcinoma.
 These tumors were previously referred to as “goblet cell carcinoids” and spectrum of similar/related terms, however, they have been renamed to reflect their behavior more akin to glandular neoplasms than neuroendocrine neoplasms.
 This particular tumor shows approximately ***% tubular/clustered growth (low-grade pattern) and ***% high-grade growth (including sheet-like growth and single-cell infiltration).
 Please see the synoptic checklist below for additional information.